-Your sensor is configured with 0-10V voltage analog output.
+Your sensor is configured with either 4-20mA current loop or 0-10V voltage analog output.

 The Grey wire is the return signal for the Analog Output.
 It is connected to ground inside the sensor and should not be connected to ground outside the sensor.
 Inadvertently connecting it to ground may cause a reduction in accuracy of the analog output.
-The analog signal for distance is a 0-10V signal.
+The analog signal for distance is a 4-20 mA current loop or 0-10V signal.

 In Current Loop / Voltage Blue wire delivers a current (or voltage for sensor ordered with Voltage output) proportional to the measured distance.
-The resolution is characterized by a 16-bit digital-to-analog converter.
+The resolution is characterized by a 12-bit digital-to-analog converter.